furlat/OpenBugger/README.md

 We welcome contributions to OpenBugger!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.

+OpenBugger is licensed under the

+Apache License 2.0
+A permissive license whose main conditions require preservation of copyright and license notices.
+Contributors provide an express grant of patent rights.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.